premake/premake-core/website/docs/Tokens.md

 Paths in Premake should be relative to premake script in which they appears.

-When you specify a path inside a commands, you have to wrap path insice `%[]` to allow correct trnasformation for the generator.
+When you specify a path inside a commands, you have to wrap path insice `%[]` to allow correct transformation for the generator.

 i.e.